colburncodes/bay/index.md

 [New Balance](https://newbalance.com), focusing on optimizing the checkout order flow and ensuring the performance of our systems.
 <p>
-I also provide production support for order management and export.
 In my spare time, I enjoy working out and spending time with my girls.
 </p>